 This bra was given to me for free to review.
 All experiences are my own and I actually bought one too.
 This post contains affiliate links.

 This really is a basic nursing bra every new mom would love.
 When I tried it, I was looking for a nursing bra that had convertible straps, was nude color, comfy, had thick enough padding to catch milk drips.
 This bra is all of those things.

 - It was similar in style to generic cheap-o nursing bras out of the box, but nicer when I wore it.
 Nothing fancy looking though.
 After trying it on it looked smoother and felt higher quality than my $5-$10 bras.

 - Metal hook and eye closures instead of cheap-o plastic like most other nursing bras.
 (My previous brand x bra had most of the plastic closures break off…twice)

 - 6 size settings instead of the standard 3, meaning this bra would REALLY grow with you during and after pregnancy.

 - Larger, rounded removable padding.
 All my other bras have had tiny round or triangular padding, that shifts all over the place.
 This Rock Candy bra had noticeably thicker, more rounded shape right off the bat.
 It is made that way to expand with your shape!
 My only issue is that when I’ve just nursed and am kind of smaller, the pads seem a tad big for the bra, like they didn’t quite fit right.
-That’s what I get for changing cup sizes during the day lol!

 - Criss cross back.
 The straps are convertible, to go with racerback tops or regular.
 Soooo for me that means two bra styles for the price of one.
 Cha-Ching!